Vol. IX, No. 3

 Mr. Chairman and Members of the Subcommittee:

-I am pleased to be here this morning to address the Department of Justice's administration of the Freedom of Information Act ("FOIA"), 5 U.S.C.
+I am pleased to be here this morning to address the Department of Justice's administration of the Freedom of Information Act ("FOIA"), 5 U.S.C. § 552 (1982 & Supp.
+IV 1986), the principal statute governing public access to federal information from the Executive Branch.
+This Act has become an essential part of our democratic system of government.

-As you know, the Department of Justice exercises government-wide policy responsibility to encourage agency compliance with the Freedom of Information Act, in accordance with 5 U.S.C.
+As you know, the Department of Justice exercises government-wide policy responsibility to encourage agency compliance with the Freedom of Information Act, in accordance with 5 U.S.C. § 552(e), and this responsibility is discharged by the Department's Office of Legal Policy and its subordinate Office of Information and Privacy.
+However, within the Department of Justice, each component bears the responsibility of responding in the first instance to FOIA requests for its own records.

 The Department of Justice works hard to fulfill its responsibilities under the FOIA.
 In 1987, the Department acted on 60,610 requests.
 This was an increase of more than 4,000 from 1986, which itself was an increase of more than 4,000 from 1985.
 In 1987, the Department also acted on over 2,100 administrative appeals.
 The processing of last year's requests and appeals required the dedication of over 600 employee years.
 This commitment -- just for administrative processing, not for litigation -- amounts to almost one percent of the entire personnel resources of the Department.